lanceman2/quickstream/README.md

-The same applies to the quickstream command-line program as it does with quickstreamGUI; quickstream command-line can be used in a user/developer workflow that is cyclic, but since it is not graphical in nature, so it can be difficult to see complex flow graphs with it.
+The same applies to the quickstream command-line program as it does with quickstreamGUI; quickstream command-line can be used in a user/developer workflow that is cyclic, but since it is not graphical in nature, it can be difficult to see complex flow graphs with it.